cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 Although ebooks likely represent the biggest impact on public library budgets, academic libraries are largely concerned with scholarly journals.
-Like Sanchez (2015), [Bosch, Albee, & Henderson (2018)][bosch2018] show that the major issue is that academic library budgets are declining or holding flat even though prices continue to increase for journal titles and even though the number of published articles increase.
+Like Sanchez (2015), [Bosch, Albee, & Henderson (2018)][bosch2018] show that the major issue is that academic library budgets are declining or holding flat even though prices continue to increase for journal titles and at the same time that more articles are published.
 This raises an interesting phenomenon: although researchers are hurt by the lack of access to research, researchers are also part of the cause of the supply (we publish too much!).